whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 - I have prior experience working as a Teaching Assistant at University of Colorado Boulder on Machine Learning and Artificial Intelligence courses.

-- My motto - Theory subjects are fun and interesting so help to make it fun and simpler.
+- My motto - Theory subjects are fun and interesting.

 - Its a never-ending learning.
+- Completed: Learning Assistant certification.
+- Completed: IA  699 - Teaching Writing in All Disciplines
+- Ongoing Spring 2024: IA 699 - Teaching as a Research

 - I previously studied this subject out of interest in languages theory.

 ### 🏆Acheivements as a Teaching Assistant

-- I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023 were actually implemented in Spring 2024.
+- Suggestions/ideas proposes in Fall 2023, implemented in Spring 2024: I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023.

 - I planned to continue a studying stress among students for this course if the students take advantage of opportunities provided to help them and if that really helps/helped them to reduce stress and improve scores.
 So I work on this as part of **Teaching as a Research (TAR) course** is part of CIRTL, taught by Instructors Kristin Winet and Byron Richard Hempel and I am grateful for amazing instructors.